HMS Nymphe (1812): War of 1812

 The Nymphe's first captain was Farmery Predam Epworth.
 The Nymphe sailed for North America on 9 July 1812.
 The French Navy's namesake Nymphe, accompanied by the Meduse was chased by USS President and USS Congress on 10 October 1812.
 Whilst on the American station, she took the US privateers Montgomery on 5 May 1813, and Juliana Smith on 12 May 1813.
 Later that year, she took the Thomas on 29 June 1813 and Paragon on 14 August 1813.

 On 10 October 1813, the Nymphe gave chase to three frigates and a brig-sloop commanded by Commodore Rodgers that had slipped out of Boston two days prior.
 At the start of 1814, the Nymphe was blockading Boston when USS Constitution broke out.
 Present aboard the Nymphe was the future historian Henry Edward Napier who kept a journal from March 1814 to September 1814, whilst blockading New England.
 From June 1814, she was commanded by Captain Joseph Price, and thereafter by Captain Hugh Pigot from October 1814 onwards.

-Under the rules of prize-money, Herald shared in the proceeds of the capture of six American vessels in the Battle of Lake Borgne on 14 December 1814.
+Under the rules of prize-money, Nymphe shared in the proceeds of the capture of six American vessels in the Battle of Lake Borgne on 14 December 1814.
 The British lost 17 men killed and 77 wounded.
 Anaconda then evacuated the wounded.
 In 1821 the survivors of the flotilla shared in the distribution of head-money arising from the capture of the American gun-boats and sundry bales of cotton.